 The Qantas American Express Ultimate card has a high annual fee but offers a high points earn opportunity for the die-hard Qantas Points collector.

-The free flight or travel credit each year is a useful bonus to offset the annual fee, and the lounge passes and complimentary EpiQure Premium membership top off a solid offer.
+The travel credit each year is a useful bonus to offset the annual fee, and the lounge passes and complimentary EpiQure Premium membership top off a solid offer.

 Share this article

 Point Hacks is published by Point Hacks Australia Pty Ltd (ACN 622 987 160), a corporate authorised credit representative (Number: 504786) of MSC Advisory Pty Ltd ACN 607 459 441 (Australian Credit License: 480649).
 In some instances, Point Hacks Australia Pty Ltd receives a commission or benefit for referring you to the services of a credit provider.
 This commission or benefit is disclosed at the point of referral to the credit provider.
 This website does not provide credit, assist you in obtaining credit, or advise you to apply for any particular product from a provider.